 If you are applying for a Tier 4 (General) student visa extension in the UK

 You will receive a letter or email after you have submitted your online application telling you that you have been selected for interview and with further information about the time and location of the interview.
 This may not be in London and you may have to travel to another part of the UK to attend the interview.

 You are given a deadline to confirm your attendance, you must respond before the deadline.
 It is very important that you attend your interview even if it is inconvenient.
 If you have a genuine and compelling reason for not being able to attend the interview in the UK, please contact Student Advice for further advice as soon as possible.

 If you have selected one of the priority methods of service, it is highly unlikely that you will receive a decision within the advertised priority standards.
 You will not be issued with a refund if an application cannot be processed within the advertised time periods due to credibility checks.

 The credibility interview is an important part of the visa application process.
 It is your chance to show that you are a genuine and credible student so it is essential that you prepare for the interview and take it seriously.

-If you are extending your visa in the UK, you will be asked more detailed questions about your present course, previous courses, the reasons for choosing these courses as well as questions about where you live and what your financial support arrangements are, how much your fees are and general questions about your life in the UK and your future plans.
+You will be asked more detailed questions about your present course, previous courses and the reasons for choosing these courses as well as questions about where you live and what your financial support arrangements are, how much your fees are and general questions about your life in the UK and your future plans.

-The interview will also be testing your ability to speak and understand English at the required level.
+The interview will also test your ability to speak and understand English at the required level.
 If there are technical problems with the video link and you cannot hear properly, please make sure you point this out.

-A report on the interview will then be sent to the Entry Clearance Officer or Immigration Officer processing your visa application.
+A report on the interview will then be sent to the Immigration Officer processing your visa application.

 How can I prepare for the interview?